Work-life balance. I don’t like the term.

 - Creativity – bring new ideas to life

-- Fun – have fun in life and in work
+- Fun – enjoy myself and my work

-- Integrity – be true to my word, walk the talk
+- Integrity – be true to my word and walk the talk

 - Leadership – lead by example, engage and empower others

-- Respect – respect for people and the planet
+- Respect – show consideration for people and the planet

 Collectively, I like to think of these values as providing a character sketch of the best possible version of me.
 I know that if I stay true to my values for more days than not, I will be the type of person I truly want to be, the type of person I can be proud of.